'Mild' Covid-19 doesn't always feel that way - KTVZ

 But even disease considered “mild” can still be uncomfortable and prolonged.

-Use of the word “mild” “isn’t meant to minimize your experience,” said Doran, a hospital epidemiologist and infectious disease physician at Tufts Medical Center in Boston.
+Use of the word “mild” “isn’t meant to minimize your experience,” said Doron, a hospital epidemiologist and infectious disease physician at Tufts Medical Center in Boston.

 Even people with mild illness can develop what’s called long Covid, with symptoms that stick around for six months or more.
 She thinks the “mild” term that experts prefer may need to be reframed.

-Note: Correction: An earlier version of this story incorrectly spelled Dr. Shira Doron’s name.